sebsauvage/Shaarli/doc/md/docker/docker-101.md

 ### Docker disk use
 Trying out different images can fill some gigabytes of disk quickly.
 Besides images, the docker volumes usually take up most disk space.

-If you care only about trying out docker and not about what is running or saved, the following commands should help you out quickly:
+If you care only about trying out docker and not about what is running or saved, the following commands should help you out quickly if you run low on disk space:

 ```bash
 $ docker rmi -f $(docker images -aq) # remove or mark all images for disposal
 $ docker volume rm $(docker volume ls -q) # remove all volumes
 ```

-### SystemD config
+### Systemd config
-Systemd is the process manager of choice on ubuntu.
-Once you have a ``docker`` service installed, you can add use the following steps to set up Shaarli to run on system start.
+Systemd is the process manager of choice on Debian-based distributions.
+Once you have a ``docker`` service installed, you can use the following steps to set up Shaarli to run on system start.

 ```bash
 systemctl enable /etc/systemd/system/docker.shaarli.service